fairsilas/South-China-Sea-Game/README.md

 There were several types of cannons, some fired larger cannonballs, some fired grapeshot, and some fired small cannonballs.
 The different types of cannons were used depending on the range, and the level of maneuverability needed and can each be traded for and used in combat in the game.

+John Turner, an English sailor, describes his experience being kidnapped and ransomed.
+He was taken captive by Zheng Yi's crew from a British ship sailing from India in 1806.
+He wrote a 20-page account of his experience in 1809 including a section on the weapons used at the time.

 - **Qing Navy Cannonballs:** The cannonballs used by the Qing Navy were described as weighing "1 catty," which is approximately equivalent to 1.3 pounds.
 These cannonballs were used with the cannons on Qing Navy warships.

 - **Pirate Cannonballs:** On the other hand, pirate ships in the region were noted to use heavier cannonballs.
 Specifically, the notes mentioned that pirate cannonballs weighed "14 catty," which is approximately equivalent to 18 pounds.
 These larger cannonballs were used with the cannons on pirate junks.

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/c42a666f-e308-43d1-b6ff-0f1e0057974c)